Nathan-Cav/maze-playground/README.md

 3: West
 ```

-The `currDirection` variable is needed to define the starting direction of the cell.
-If not defined, it will default to North.
+The starting direction of the cell must be defined with the `currDirection` variable in `./maze_configs`.

 ## Movement Functions